avo-hq/docs.avohq.io/docs/2.0/field-options.md

 ### Using `if` for field visibility

 You might be tempted to use the `if` statement to show/hide fields conditionally.
-That's not the best choice because the fields are registered at boot time, and some features are only available at runtime.
+However, that's not the best choice because the fields are registered at boot time, and some features are only available at runtime.
 Let's take the `context` object, for example.
 You might have the `current_user` assigned to the `context`, which will not be present at the app's boot time.
 Instead, that's present at request time when you have a `request` present from which you can find the user.

 ```ruby{4-7,13-16}
 # Don't do